Skip to content

 Middleware > Stream data to a spreadsheet

-Tallyfy automatically exports form field responses to spreadsheet applications like Google Sheets and Excel Online through middleware platforms such as Zapier Make or Power Automate enabling centralized data collection advanced reporting and seamless business tool integration.
+Tallyfy automatically exports form field responses to spreadsheet applications like Google Sheets and Excel Online through middleware platforms such as Zapier Make or Power Automate enabling centralized data collection advanced reporting and smooth business tool integration.